Iskwn/AQI_Neural_Network/README.md

 ## Future Work

 - Add more options for Predictions (e.g. predict PM2.5, PM10, O3, and NO2 instead of just PM2.5)
-- Create a Web Interface for the Model (Likely via Steamlit)
+- Create a Web Interface for the Model (Likely via Streamlit)

 ## Program Requirements